7/03/2010

 8. Catch a Matinee.
 Many shows - particularly the Lux Radio Hour, Campbell Playhouse, and Academy Award Theater - specialized in adapting the most popular (and still famous) movies into radio dramatizations, often voiced by the same stars that played the roles in the movies.
 Some of my favorites include Casablanca, The Maltese Falcon, Rebecca, It Happened One Night, and The Ghost & Mrs. Muir.
 (By the way, if you liked the Bogey/Bacall duo, catch them in Bold Venture, a radio show in which they sailed from port to port in search of adventure.)

-9. Read a Good Book.
+9. Too Busy to Read?
 Other series like the Hallmark Playhouse and NBC University Theater specialized in adapting the most popular (and still famous) books into radio dramatizations.
 If you somehow never got around to plowing your way through such classics as Arrowsmith, The Last of the Mohicans, Of Mice and Men, Portrait of the Artist as a Young Man, Sons and Lovers, Don Quixote, or Treasure Island, trying listening to them in dramatized form - SO much more interesting, and done in 1hr or less!

 10. Catch a Play.
 Series such as Great Plays specialized in dramatizing the works of Shakespeare, Moliere, Marlowe, O'Neill, Miller, Shaw, Wilde, Williams, and the Greek dramatists.
 Let your brain invent the costumes and the sets and you'll never have to worry about budget constraints ... or tiny glasses of wine that cost $14 and have to be consumed in 4 minutes!

-11. Organ Music.
+11. That Organ Music!
 Outside of baseball games and church, organ music has pretty much vanished.
 Such a shame, because there's nothing like the swell of organ music to make sure you don't sleep through the exciting parts.
 Soooo dramatic!

-12. Gotta Love the Price.
+12. Affordable Fun.
 Thanks to sites like The Internet Archive and Old Radio World, you can listen to literally thousands of old radio shows for free, or download them to your ipod/MP3 player for the same low price (that's free, in case you weren't paying attention the first time).

 13. I'll Take My Crime Hardboiled, Please.
 Enjoy crime the way writers like Hammett and Cain intended it be enjoyed - hardboiled.
 Many of the shows have a noiry edge (rainy streets, cheating dames), and some episodes are as beautifully written as the classics.
 Of course, sometimes they are classics: all the Sherlock Holmes stories were eventually adapted for radio, as were the exploits of other favorite literary detectives to include Hercule Poirot, Sam Spade, Philip Marlowe, The Falcon, and Nero Wolfe.